 Every household is different, each family eats a different diet and cooks a different number of meals at home each week.
 Consider how many veggies you would need to purchase at the Farmer’s Market or grocery store to last you a week.
 This bag is by no means meant to feed a large family for an entire week.
 If you are vegan/vegetarian or simply eat a lot of veggies, the bag may only last you 2 – 3 meals.
 If you only cook at home occasionally or have a small household it may be enough for a week.
+Please review the images at the bottom of this page to get an idea of the quantity that you can expect in each weekly bag from our farm.
 The size of the bag allows you to supplement with other purchases at the Farmer’s Market, our mini market at the pickup location, or grocery store.
 There is also the option to sign up for 2 weekly bags if you know 1 is not going to be enough.

 But what if I don’t like something?

 The idea of a regular veggie subscription is to make things easier for us farmers by allowing us to plan in advance what will be needed each week and grow it to order.
 As a Veggie Lover, it’s a great way to eat the best of the season and to occasionally try something new.
 It’s important to be open minded with farm fresh vegetables: sometimes, a bad childhood experience can spoil a person on a veggie, but often when they try it fresh from the farm with a different preparation they can end up loving it (e.g. boiled spinach is simply a crime against spinach!).
 That being said, we all have different tastes and so if there’s something you just can’t stomach, consider sharing it with a grateful friend, family member, or neighbour.